bbclr20/TensorFlow-Examples/README.md

 Saving and loading the tensor with checkpoint.
 Reusing the variable in the specific scopes.

 ### 04-Args

 Parsing the arguments with **argparse** and **tf.app.flags**.

+### 05-MNIST

+Training MNIST dataset with a simple neural network.